 Over the course of one year or so, the seller had received 48 letters from investors wanting to buy the home off-market and did not respond to anyone.
 The seller trusted us and wanted us to represent the buyer as well.
 This is something we rarely do however in this situation it made the most sense.
 We negotiated an all-cash offer from a local experienced investor.
 The seller was happy with the sales price and happy that in a few days their nightmare would be over.
 Needless to say, the investor was happy too.

 The bottom line reason our seller wanted to sell off-market was that they simply did not want to deal with it anymore even though we were the ones doing the work.
 It was a case of just needing the entire ordeal to be over so they could close the estate.

 Why Experience Matters When Selling Probate Real Estate

 We have many stories of situations where the representative of an estate hires a friend or just any real estate agent that does not have any experience selling real estate in probate.
-We have experience and specialized resources from A-Z. While most probate home sales do not require evictions, many do.
+Kathleen Daniels has the experience and specialized resources from A-Z. While most probate home sales do not require evictions, many do.
 Estate representatives and executors have a fiduciary duty to act with a high standard of care.
 Simply stated, hiring anyone, friend or otherwise, does not meet a high standard of care.

 When you need probate Realtor help to sell a home in Cupertino, or anywhere in Santa Clara County, we are qualified to help.
-We are trained, certified, and specialize in probate real estate and trust sales.
+Kathleen is a Certified Probate Real Estate Specialist and specializes in probate real estate and trust real estate sales.
 Contact us to request a consultation.